Supported tags and respective

 The images in this repository contain IBM WebSphere Application Server Liberty for Developers and the IBM Java Runtime Environment.
 See the license section below for restrictions relating to the use of this image.
 For more information about WebSphere Application Server Liberty, see the WASdev site.

-There are multiple images available in this repository.
+There are multiple tags available in this repository.
 The image with the tag

 beta contains the contents of the install archive for the latest monthly beta.
 The other images are all based on the latest generally available fix pack.